 No. We do not have bookstore on-site.
 However, during first week of each term the El Centro bookstore sets-up shop at West Campus with limited inventory catered specifically for West Campus classes: books, materials, El Centro merchandise, etc.

 The Disability Services Offices ensures that students with disabilities are provided equal access to all programs and activities available at the college.
 If you have a learning or physical disability, please contact the Student Services Office for more information.

 Yes.
 It is always best to start the enrollment process early and to receive pre-advisement months prior to the term starting.
 After you have graduated from high school, please bring your official high school transcript (needs to have your graduation date) in a sealed envelope with you.

-No. The Texas Success Initiative, TSI, is an assessment testing program.
+The Texas Success Initiative, TSI, is an assessment testing program.
 Texas state law requires that all entering students be tested in reading, writing and mathematics before enrolling in college-level courses in any Texas public college or university.
 TSI replaces the former TASP program.
 Assessment testing is used to determine whether or not students will need extra help (such as developmental reading, writing or math courses) before they enroll in higher level courses.